Continuing travels of Ibn Battuta

 India and China

 It took him several years to get to China: he was attacked by bandits and pirates several times, and lost all his belongings in shipwrecks more than once.
-By the time he got to China, it was 1345, and Ibn Battuta was forty years old, and had been away from home for twenty years.
-Ibn Battuta didn’t like China, because the people there were Buddhists instead of Muslims.
+By the time he got to China, it was 1345, and Ibn Battuta was forty years old.
+He had been away from home for twenty years.
+Ibn Battuta didn’t like China, he says, because the people there were Buddhists instead of Muslims.

 Heading home to Morocco